eemiljka/jetbud/README.md

 6. Run frontend and backend with `npm run dev`

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the application in action.

 ## Login screen